Matrix Analysis of Tracer Transport: Introduction

 \section{Introduction}

-\citet{Mills2012} introduces a method of dynamical tracer interpolation in which the tracer dynamics are represented as a matrix and the largest principal components correlated with a series of sparse measurements.
+In \citet{Mills2018}, a method of dynamical tracer interpolation is introduced in which the tracer dynamics are represented as a matrix and the largest principal components correlated with a series of sparse measurements.
 The method is called ``principal component proxy tracer analysis''.

-Because the processes of tracer advection as well as the related ones of local stretching and diffusion are linear, matrix methods represent a powerful and general set of techniques to apply to these problems.
+Because the processes of tracer advection, as well as the related ones of local stretching and diffusion, are linear, matrix methods represent a powerful and general set of techniques to apply to these problems.
 This review summarizes some of these techniques as well as special properties of the matrices as used to represent transport processes.
 In particular, we review methods of solving systems of linear ordinary differential equations (ODEs) of the form: